tdhopper/ultratall-ultralight/MAIN.md

 I carry a pair of Outdoor Research liner gloves.

 I don't have a [wind shirt](http://sectionhiker.com/what-is-a-wind-shirt/) and haven't been able to find anything that has sufficiently long sleeves and waist; I would love to have something for windy mountain tops and running on windy mornings.
 The large Patagonia Houdini Jacket didn't fit me.
 I have considered trying a [ZPacks Ventum](http://www.zpacks.com/accessories/wind_shell.shtml).
+Luke from [Luke's Ultralight](http://lukesultralite.com) does custom sizing for his Argon Wind Shirt.
+I asked about extra torso and sleeve length.
+He told me, "If you need 2in more or below its free.
+Above that its $10 more for the argon wind shell."

 [^torso]: My legs aren't _that_ long given my height.
 My height comes mostly from a long torso.
 It makes finding shirts especially hard.